henzeb/ruler-laravel/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/henzeb/ruler-laravel.svg?style=flat-square)](https://packagist.org/packages/henzeb/ruler-laravel)
 [![Total Downloads](https://img.shields.io/packagist/dt/henzeb/ruler-laravel.svg?style=flat-square)](https://packagist.org/packages/henzeb/ruler-laravel)

-This library allows you to use your Rule as a string, just like you use existing validators like 'require', 'unique' or 'required_if'.
+This library allows you to use your Rule as a string, just like you use existing validators like `required`, `required_if` or `unique`.

 For example: Laravel has bundled a rule for enums.
 As the parameter you pass is a string, you should be able to use it like this: